254In61/cpp-socket-programming/README.md

 CI/CD [ Jenkins ]
 ==================
 - Pipeline process declared in Jenkinsfile which is part of the repo.
-- ** server has to be started and left in up state for the next steps to work. currently running it with a shell script in home directory **
+- Ensure the server process is started.
+- unittest-server is done on docker_1 container.
+- unittest-client is done on docker_2, docker_3,docker_4 and docker_5.
-- **Unittesting of classes and functions is yet to be developed.
+- **Unittesting of specific classes and functions is yet to be developed.
-- Unittest-client build starts first.
 - end-to-end integration-testing is done using docker containers to simulate different clients communicating with server.
 - Yet to decide on the prod stage so just copied the Test stage in Jenkinsfile